-The use of the hashtag took off in 2014 when people started plastering it across social media.
+The use of the hashtag took off when people started plastering it across social media.
 But what actually are relationship goals?

 - Can you really tell how happy a couple are by looking at a posed photo of them gazing adoringly into each others’ eyes?

 - Do they ever look anything less than perfect and beautiful?

 The answer is, of course, that no couple is perfectly in love and happy at all times.
 The reality is less glamorous than social media would have us believe.
 Here at Match we’re celebrating Love With No Filter, so we’ve put together a list of more realistic, actually achievable relationship goals, for couples who aren’t fooled by impossible expectations set by social media.
 Read on for the 8 real relationship goals you actually need…